bahh723/bahh723.github.io/index.md

 I am an Assistant Professor in the Computer Science department at the **University of Virginia**.
 Previously, I was a Postdoctoral Associate at MIT working with [Prof. Alexander Rakhlin](http://www.mit.edu/~rakhlin/){:target="_blank"}.
 I obtained my Ph.D. in Computer Science from the **University of Southern California**, where I was fortunate to be advised by [Prof. Haipeng Luo](https://haipeng-luo.net/){:target="_blank"}.
 I hold an M.S. degree in Communication Engineering and a B.S. degree in Electrical Engineering, both from **National Taiwan University**.

 I am broadly interested in the field of interactive learning, with a focus on designing effective algorithms in a principled manner.
 My work is centered around the following topics:
-- Robust and adaptive algorithms that can handle potentially non-stationary or adversarial environments;
+- Robust and adaptive learning algorithms that can handle potentially non-stationary or adversarial environments;
 - Sample-efficient reinforcement learning algorithms that perform strategic exploration over large state spaces;
-- Decentralized multi-agent learning algorithms that achieve desired equilibria with efficient communication and coordination.
+- Decentralized multi-agent learning algorithms which achieve desired equilibria with efficient communication and coordination.

-I am actively seeking collaborative opportunities, particularly those with practical applications.
+I am actively seeking collaborative opportunities, particularly those with a strong potential for practical application.

 **Email**: chenyu.wei [at] virginia.edu
 **Office**: Rice Hall 409
+**Chinese Name**: ???

 <!-- <div style="line-height:3%;">
     <br>